rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ## [HoundCI](https://houndci.com/)

-### Uses rubocop 0.22 (latest rubocop is 0.24.1)
+### Uses Rubocop 0.22 (latest Rubocop is 0.24.1)

 This means that a few important features (for us) are missing.
 It includes

 * Ability to configure directories separately (Include|Exclude) (for enabling strict lib/puppet/pops )
 * Or inheritance (another way to do the above) (There can be only one .hound.yml file per project)
-* Configuration style is some what different between 0.22 and 0.24.1 rubocop, so we cant reuse our configuration directly on newer rubocop.
+* Configuration style is some what different between 0.22 and 0.24.1 Rubocop, so we cant reuse our configuration directly on newer Rubocop.

 Some cops may be missing, however, the coops we are initially interested in were there